denten-books/plain-text/7-labor.md

 something like "systemic application of textuality to human life," and textuality as "the site of literary activity."
 But I am not yet ready to move beyond the obvious tautology.

+## 0.7 Scale

+Technological systems that give rise to complex social phenomena, from market trading to literary canon formation, defy holistic comprehension.
+Writing in 1977, Langdon Winner warned the scholar of science and technology to stay away from those "mystics" and "crackpots" who offer visions of a new and totalizing synthesis.
+Quoting the French poet and philosopher Paul Valéry, he wrote that "our means of investigation and action have far outstripped our means of representation and understanding" [@valery_collected_1962, 69;
+@winner_autonomous_1978, 290].
+"Citizens of the modern age in this respect are less fortunate than children," he wrote.
+Children graduate from ignorance to understanding.
+Adults however never escape a "fundamental bewilderment in the face of the complex world that their senses report."
+Winners work anticipates the exponential growth in complexity of computing systems that surround us today.
+The Unix operating system announced on the pages of the Proceedings of the fourth ACM symposium on Operating systems in 1972 comprised roughly 10,000 lines of code, or roughly the equivalent of three of Shakespeare's plays [@ritchie_unix_1973; @ritchie_unix_1974; @mccandless_million_2015].
+By contrast, the code that runs *Google* comprises more than 2 billion lines of code, or roughly 700 million *Hamlets*.[^ln-twobil]

+The growth of the literary sphere has mirrored the rapid proliferation of code.
+On an average day in 2008, at home, an average American read around 100,000 words [@bohn_how_2009].
+At 250 words per page, that amounts to reading around 402 printed pages or roughly a novel like Emily Bronte's *Wuthering Heights* per day.
+Pointing to the sheer impossibility of processing the amount of published information in nineteenth let alone the twenty-first century, the American poet and critic Craig Dworkin urged his peers to abandon the dream of comprehensive knowledge of the literary sphere altogether [@dworkin_seja_2008].
+But does this mean we should stop trying to read or compose literary histories?

+We have two viable options, as I see it.
+The first is to scale up.
+The various practices of distant reading arise from the condition in which canons are no longer accessible, in their entirety, to the unaided (natural) human intellect.
+The second options is to scale down.
+Thus where distant reading perceives patterns across large-scale corpora, computational hermeneutics---microanalysis---breaks literary systems down to their minute constituent components.
+The best we can do in the face of complexity, Winner advises, "is to master a few things in the immediate environment" [@winner_autonomous_1978, 286].
+Microanalysis aims to create localized pockets of clarity from which further critique and exploration can advance.

+To understand something small about the physical realities of "turning" virtual "pages" is to create a space capable of supporting a measure of agency, desire, or dissent.[^ln-dissent]

+, Microanalysis creating pockets of clarity from which further critique and exploration can advance.

+Between the years of 1980 and 2008, the consumption of information in bytes---a measure that would obviously privilege storage-heavy content like sound and video---grew at a modest 5.4 percent per year.
+Reading, in decline until the advent of the internet, has tripled in the same period.
+Reading in print accounted for 26 percent of verbal information consumed in 1960.
+That number fell to 9 percent in 2008, but the consumption of words digitally increased to 27 percent of total consumption, which means that reading has increased its share of the overall household attention span [@hilbert_worlds_2011; @hilbert_info_2012].
+The first decade of the twenty-first century saw a 20 percent increase in library visitation [@u.s._institute_of_museum_and_library_services_public_2010].
+By a conservative estimate, the number of scientific publications grows at about 4.7 percent per year, which means that the amount of published research doubles roughly every 15 years [@archambault_welcome_2005;
+@crespi_empirical_2008; @larsen_rate_2010].
+The number of books published in the United States nearly tripled from 2005 to 2009.
+More that 37,000 poetry and drama titles were published in the United States between 1993 and 2006 [@dworkin_seja_2008; @bowker_u.s._2009].
+All of the metrics point to an unprecedented growth of the literary sphere.
+The proliferation of code, also read and written by humans, further contributes to the expansion of the archive.
+Code produces text.
+It is likely that at some point soon the writing by machines---like social media bots, spam and automatic news generators---will outpace human literary output.[^ln-spam]

+Unassisted strategies of interpretation like philology or close reading evolved in an environment of received literary canons, naturally accessible to the human intellect.
+In the age of print, a well-educated person might have been expected to read some several hundred "great books," which made up the "canon."
+Literary criticism was honed to operate on that naturalized scale.

+ These
+include distant reading and macroanalysis in literary studies [@jockers_macroanalysis_2013; @moretti_distant_2013], culturomics in economy [@aiden_uncharted:_2014], e-discovery in law [@scheindlin_electronic_2004;
+@scheindlin_electronic_2009], automatic essay evaluation in education [@shermis_handbook_2013], and medical informatics in medicine [@shortliffe_biomedical_2013], among others.
+A shared toolkit lies at the foundations of these nascent disciplines.
+It includes tools like statistical natural language processing [@manning_foundations_1999;
+@jurafsky_speech_2008], automatic summarization [@radev_centroid-based_2004;
+@nenkova_pyramid_2007], machine learning [@rasmussen_gaussian_2006;
+@flach_machine_2012], network analysis [@opsahl_node_2010;
+@szell_measuring_2010; @takhteyev_geography_2012], and topic modeling
+[@wallach_topic_2006; @blei_probabilistic_2012].

+The engines of search and recommendation rise to answer the needs for more efficient filtration of data.
+Where a librarian or a book reviewer could sift through thousands of volumes to distill the ones worth reading or purchasing, the algorithmically-augmented search and discovery tool indexes billions.
+Consider the task of finding an unknown (to me) factoid online, about philosophy in the times of Andalusian Spain, for example.
+Where in the past I might have started with a library subject catalog, today I construct a search query, using resources that I believe contain a reasonably complete archive of texts on the subject.
+The search engine in effect replace (or rather complement) centuries-long processes of canon-formation.
+A near-instantaneous list of query results now becomes my ephemeral, but nevertheless authoritative, collection of literature relevant to any given topic of interest.
+In this way the search engine supplants the catalog.
+And the recommendation engine, of the kind commonly used by online book stores, supplants the function of the book review.[^ln-bookreview] But as Frank Pasquale has argued convincingly in his recent book, the problem with such complex algorithmically-powered tools is that unlike public library catalogs, proprietary search and recommendation engines are not necessarily open to interpretation [@pasquale_black_2015].
+They are under no obligation to reveal their biases or motivations.
+The search results for "Andalusian Spain" may well suppress elements of Muslim history or privilege a historical narrative that privileges an English-centric view of the world.

+Each text in the returned search results list requires the instrumentation of close, analytical interpretation.
+However, the same discipline of critical and reflective deliberation exercised on the level of an individual text needs to also be exercised on the level of procedurally generated search engine
+results: Where to search?
+Using what engine?
+How to construct the query?
+What are the implicit biases of the system?
+Whatever ideals motivate close reading between "text" and "work" surely must drive the process on the level of dynamic corpus composition.
+To make them available for scrutiny the "macroscopes" themselves need to be taken apart.
+Thus where distant reading perceives patterns across large-scale corpora, computational hermeneutics---microanalysis---breaks literary systems down to their minute constituent components.

+Where distant reading and macroanalysis constitute the study of mediation between readers and text aggregates (like canons, corpora, collections, libraries, archives, and database) microanalysis examines mediation at the level of physical minutiae otherwise not readily observed in cursory exploration.
+The instruments of microanalysis may coincide with computational tools, designed to find hidden patterns lurking above or beneath a given document.[^ln-iarkho] The micro-instrumentation might also include a screwdriver, a binding needle, or a soldering iron: sharp tools that help to pry open and to scrutinize otherwise magical textual black boxes.
+My methodology thus lies in the dialectical tension between making known and making strange.
+Each chapter reveals the material realities of symbolic action like "closing windows," "bookmarking a page," and "dragging and dropping files."
+Where the metaphor is made strange, the mechanics of the device comes into view.
+The metaphor and the machine help organize the book and each of its chapters.

 ## "reading" from the perspective of a copy machine